 "Susan Dalzell has had an outstanding track record as a commissioning editor and rights executive.
 She knows the book trade, especially in Northern Ireland, inside out.
 She was Gill & Macmillan's first dedicated acquisitions person in Northern Ireland, and established that aspect of our publishing on a solid foundation."

-“Paul came to work for me in 1986 when Trafalgar Square was a small company in Vermont marketing and distributing the books of eight British publishers into the U.S. market.
+“Paul came to work for me in 1986 when Trafalgar Square was a small company in Vermont marketing and distributing the books of eight British publishers into the U.S.

+ten fold.
 I have no doubt that his extensive knowledge of both the U.S. publishing market and the British publishing scene puts him in a unique position to be of enormous help and value to any

 Paul's attention to detail and response speed is legendary!”